In this blog post, we will talk about what vCloud Usage Meter 4.4 Offline Reporting is and who it is for.

 At the end of the month, you will have your usage data populated in your monthly billing order in VMware Commerce Portal.
 However, you still have the chance to check your usage before submitting your MBOs and manually edit it if there is such a need.

 - You must fully upload your usage data for the reporting month to vCloud Usage Insight within the first 48 hours of the following month.
+The reporting period starts at 12:00 AM UTC on the first day of the month and ends at 11:59 AM UTC on the last day of the month.
+Thus, you must upload all your usage data no later than 11:59 AM UTC on the second day of the next month.
 After uploading your usage data for the month, you can delete the raw data you have downloaded.

 - If you upload your usage data outside the reporting period, then you need to open a service request to upload your usage data.